 - Consider using Vienna’s excellent public transport system

 For the fine print on parking regulations, requirements and options in Vienna, see the city government’s information pages.
-But here are some helpful tips:
+But here are some helpful local tips.

 Where can’t you park?

-Since the Viennese are trained from birth to sniff out street parking opportunities at 500m while blindfolded, anywhere empty of cars almost certainly means parking is not allowed.
+Since the Viennese are trained from birth to sniff out street parking opportunities at 500m while blindfolded, anywhere empty of cars almost certainly means parking is forbidden.

-Apart from the obvious places, like near bus and tram stops, near zebra crossings or where you will obstruct traffic, you also can’t park anywhere featuring this sign:
+Apart from the obvious places, like near bus and tram stops, near zebra crossings or where you’ll obstruct traffic, you also can’t park anywhere featuring the international “no stopping / parking” sign:

-To mark the physical start of a “no parking” zone, the sign has the word “Anfang” (“start”) underneath it.
+To mark the physical start of such a zone, the sign has the word “Anfang” (“start”) underneath it.
 The word “Ende” (“end”) underneath the sign indicates the physical end of the zone.